nullptru/react-axios-hook/README.md

 ## AxiosConfig

-`use-axios` uses a default axios object unless you define your own by `AxiosConfig` component.
+`react-axios-hook` uses a default axios object unless you define your own by `AxiosConfig` component.

 This component will define a global axiosInstance for further use.